BeautifulTrouble/solutions.thischangeseverything.org/_theories/community-as-developer.md

 ---
 id: a16E0000002QA2U
-title: Community as developer
+title: "Community as developer"
-short_write_up: "Most cities and even many smaller towns are run, in all but name, by developers — entrepreneurs who identify opportunities to leverage public and private resources to build new businesses, housing complexes, malls, ports, and other major projects that can earn them money.
-The idea of the community as developer is that a whole community, or a substantial section of it, can be organized to carry out the functions of a developer, but rather than having maximum profit as their goal, they would have a goal of meeting common needs in a sustainable fashion and keeping wealth circulating within the community."
+short_write_up: "<p>Most cities and even many smaller towns are run, in all but name, by developers — entrepreneurs who identify opportunities to leverage public and private resources to build new businesses, housing complexes, malls, ports, and other major projects that can earn them money.
+The idea of the community as developer is that a whole community, or a substantial section of it, can be organized to carry out the functions of a developer, but rather than having maximum profit as their goal, they would have a goal of meeting common needs in a sustainable fashion and keeping wealth circulating within the community.</p>"
 where: ""
 when: ""
 who: ""